 Rehabilitation treatment and care for the Paediatric Programme is delivered by the Interdisciplinary Rehabilitation Team.

 Dr. Susan Finn is the Consultant in Paediatric Medicine responsible for the overall delivery of paediatric medical care to children and adolescents receiving rehabilitation services at the NRH.
 Dr. Finn’s primary medical position is with the National Children’s Hospital at Crumlin.
-Dr. Blathnaith McCoy also provides a consultant paediatrician service to the Programme.

 Additional medical rehabilitation care and consultation to children and adolescents in the Paediatric Programme is provided by:

 - Dr. Nicola Ryall for patients with needs in relation to limb absence.

 - Dr. Éimear Smith for patients with spinal cord injuries.